danglorioso/under-30/README.md

 ## Extension Settings

-Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.
+This extension currently does not add any VS Code Settings.

-For example:

-This extension contributes the following settings:

-* `myExtension.enable`: Enable/disable this extension.
-* `myExtension.thing`: Set to `blah` to do something.

 ## Known Issues

-Calling out known issues can help limit users opening duplicate issues against your extension.
+No known issues at this time.

 ## Release Notes

 Initial release of under-30 VSCode Extension.

 ### 1.0.0